Projects

 Treating ALS disease by rescuing interneuron-motor neuron synaptic connectivity

 In ALS, spinal inhibitory interneurons lose their connections to motor neurons during early pre-symptomatic stages before motor neuron death.
 The loss of these synaptic inputs appears to be restricted to vulnerable motor neurons and triggers pathological events such as, increased intracellular Ca2+ levels, ER stress and cell death.
 This project aims to rescue the synaptic connections between interneurons and motor neurons in an ALS mouse model by gene therapy, to understand if this alone could reverse the symptoms.
-This project is conducted in collaboration with the Verhaagen laboratory at the Netherlands Institute for Neuroscience and funded by the Lundbeck foundation, the Danish Society for Neuroscience-Lundbeck scholarships, and University of Copenhagen.
+This project is conducted in collaboration with the Verhaagen laboratory at the Netherlands Institute for Neuroscience and funded by the Lundbeck foundation, the Danish Society for Neuroscience-Lundbeck scholarships, University of Copenhagen and University of St Andrews.
+The results are published in Nature Communications.

 Dissecting the role of inhibitory and excitatory spinal interneurons in ALS pathology